-Kick dinner biscuits up a notch by stuffing them with melty cheese and rolling them in bread crumbs!
+Kick dinner biscuits up a notch by stuffing them with melty cheese before baking them to ooey-gooey perfection.

 I don’t know.
 Whatevs.
 I’ll get it next time.

 These biscuits still turned out delicious and I ate the entire batch while taking the pictures.
 I have no self control.

 I gave a couple to my youngest daughter and she took two bites and promptly threw them to the dog.
 She thinks its funny and a game.